vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 be established and worshipped; the reward is that the man's undertakings even when begun in Bhadrā succeed.
 HV II.
 724-726 ( from Bhav.
 U.), PC 52.
 Bhadrā or Visti is looked upon in most cases as a horror and inauspicious; vide SmK

 565–566.
-Dvirāsādha-Viṣnu is deemed to sleep on Āṣ. $.
+Dvirāsādha-Viṣṇu is deemed to sleep on Āṣ. $.
 11; if two

-amāvāsyās end during the period when the Sun is in the sign of Mithuna, then there are two Āsādha (lunar) months, there is an adhimāsa and Visnu goes to sleep only after the 2nd amāvāsyā (i. e. in Karkata or Śr.); KV 169-173, NS
+amāvāsyās end during the period when the Sun is in the sign of Mithuna, then there are two Āsādha (lunar) months, there is an adhimāsa and Viṣṇu goes to sleep only after the 2nd amāvāsyā (i. e. in Karkata or Śr.); KV 169-173, NS

 192, Sm 83.
 Dvipavrata-begin on Cai, śu. and for seven days in each month,